stef325/Valkirias-system/README.md

 # Valkirias-system

-My project when i was in the firsts months of programming
+My project when i was in the 4th month of programming
+###
 ***has many structural errors***

 made in: november/2020